LLED-Fans/LED-Fan/README.md

 **Why not mirrored across the center?** By offsetting the pixels, a larger area can be covered with light, eliminating holes in the picture.
 This also doubles the resolution, which makes for a higher-fidelity picture.
 If a lower resolution is desired for FPS or bandwidth purposes, target 2x or 4x API endpoints (WIP).

+**Why a single critical checkpoint?** Reed switches are, among one another, quite inexact (+-20%).
+One reed switch however functions in an analogue way and switch on very reliably.

 ## Performance Considerations

 Some quick tests gave the following numbers: